 Income from guest accommodation is recognized on a day to day basis after the guest checks into the Hotels and are stated net of allowances.
 Incomes from other services are recognized as and when services are rendered.
-Sales are stated exclusive of Service Tax, Value Added Taxes (VAT), Goods and Service tax(GST) and Luxury Tax.
+Sales are stated exclusive of Service Tax, Value Added Taxes (VAT) and Luxury Tax.
 Shortfall of revenue over the billed as at the year-end is carried in financial statement as unbilled revenue separately.